Published January 2016 | Revised November 23, 2024

 On another note - I noticed that sometime throughout the year, they made an extra payment for payroll liabilities - how do I record this extra payment or apply it to another month's liabilities without mixing it all up?

 Answer: Personal tax and business reporting are two separate issues.
 Always file your tax and compliance return(s) on time, even if you can't pay the amount owing.
-This means that even if the compliance taxes have not been paid, still prepare, file, and if possible pay taxes owing ... on time.
+This means that even if the compliance taxes have not been paid, still prepare, file, and if possible pay taxes owing ... on time to avoid late filing penalty charges.
 Waiting will just create more penalty and interest charges; something you want to avoid.

-When performing your yearend bookkeeping procedures, ensure that the outstanding GST and Payroll liabilities are reflected correctly on the balance sheet.
+When performing your yearend bookkeeping procedures, ensure that the outstanding GST and Payroll liabilities are reflected correctly on the balance sheet by signing into the CRA online portal and retrieving the transactions processed and the balance owing.

 If the business owner is a sole proprietor, enter the adjusted income statement (year-end procedures have been performed so all accruals, deferrals and adjusting entries have been made) onto the T2125 statement.
 On page 3 of the schedule you will see a "Details of Equity" section.
 Fill in the "total business liabilities" which will include your GST and Payroll liabilities if you have done your balance sheet correctly.